-A pfIBRtexture stores a set of images of a complex object as viewed from different directions.
-The images are loaded using the function pfIBRtextureLoadIBRtexture().
-The first parameter specifies the path in which the images are stored as well as how they are indexed-for example, images/view%03d.rgb.
+If views are organized in rings, you can load the images directly from a set of files using pfIBRtextureLoadIBRtexture() without the need to specify the directions first.
+The parameter format specifies the path where the images are stored as well as how they are indexed-for example, images/view%03d.rgb.
 The other two parameters specify the number of images and the increment between two loaded images.
 The increment specification is useful when the texture memory is limited; for instance, specifying step=2 causes every second image to be skipped.
 Optionally, you can specify the views using the function pfIBRtextureIBRtextures().
 The parameters are an array of pointers to the textures containing the views and the number of the textures in this array.

-There are two ways to organize the views.
-By default, the textures represent views around the object, all perpendicular to the vertical axis.
+If the views are organized in rings, the textures, by default, represent views around the object, all perpendicular to the vertical axis.
 In this case, specified textures form a single ring of views that are evenly spaced.
-If the flag PFIBR_3D_VIEWS is specified by the function pfIBRtextureFlags(), the textures form a set of rings.
+If the flag PFIBR\3D\VIEWS is specified by the function pfIBRtextureFlags(), the textures form a set of rings.
 Each ring contains an array of evenly spaced views that have the same angle from the horizontal plane.

-If the flag PFIBR_3D_VIEWS is not set, both functions pfIBRtextureLoadIBRtexture() and pfIBRtextureIBRtextures() will set one ring with the specified number of textures and a horizontal angle of 0.
-If the flag PFIBR_3D_VIEWS is set, the class checks whether a file info is present in the image directory.
+If the flag PFIBR\3D\VIEWS is not set, both functions pfIBRtextureLoadIBRtexture() and pfIBRtextureIBRtextures() will set one ring with the specified number of textures and a horizontal angle of 0.
+If the flag PFIBR\3D\VIEWS is set, the class checks whether a file info is present in the image directory.
 If it is, the information about rings is loaded from that file.
 The file contains two values on each line: the horizontal angle and the number of textures at each ring.
 If the file is not present in the image directory, you must specify the rings before the images are loaded by calling the functions pfIBRtextureNumRings() and pfIBRtextureRing().
 Rings are indexed from 0 and should be ordered by the horizontal angle, with the lowest angle at index 0.
 Each ring can have a different number of textures associated with it.